Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Results and Discussions

 For further characterization, we compute the first nearest-neighbor spacing statistics for vortex positions and mean domain positions in each component~\cite{campo_2022,Thudiyangal_2024}.
 For each vortex, the probability of finding its nearest neighbor in a shell between \(s\) and \(s+ds\) is evaluated, ensuring that other vortices lie beyond radius \(s\).
 This is repeated across all vortices and realizations.
 The $k^{\rm th}$\textemdash order spacing distribution is given by \cite{haake2001,Sakhr_2006},

 where $r= \Gamma(k+\tfrac{1}{2})/\Gamma(k)$.
 The spacings are normalized by the mean nearest-neighbor distance \(\bar{s}\), and the resulting normalized spacings $S=s/\bar{s}$ give the final distribution.
 For vortices, the spacing distribution follows the Wigner-Dyson form $P(S) = \frac{\pi}{2}S \exp\left(-\frac{\pi}{4}S^2\right)$, as shown in Fig.~\ref{ppp_dist-vortex}(b) with $k=1$.
-A similar procedure for the mean domain positions yields a spacing distribution, which is in good agreement with the Eq.~\ref{kth-spacing} with $k=2$.
-This occurs because the domains of the two components repel each other, so a domain of one component is often separated from its nearest neighbor by a domain of the other component, as seen in the inset of Fig.~\ref{dist-spacing-ppp-centroid}(b).
+A similar analysis in the immiscible phase shows that the mean domain positions also follow Poisson statistics (Fig.~\ref{dist-spacing-ppp-centroid}(a)), revealing a comparable geometric structure at the onset of phase separation.
+Further, the first nearest-neighbor statistics of the mean domain positions yields a spacing distribution, which is in good agreement with the Eq.~\ref{kth-spacing} with $k=2$, shown in the Fig.~\ref{dist-spacing-ppp-centroid}(b).
+This occurs because the size of domains are finite and also a domain of one component is often separated from its nearest neighbor by a domain of the other component, as seen in the inset of Fig.~\ref{dist-spacing-ppp-centroid}(b).
 These results reveal strong spatial correlations and universal spacing statistics in both vortex and domain configurations.
-Similar features are displayed by the $j=2$ component, as shown in the supplemental material \cite{SM}.
+Similar features are displayed by the $j=2$ component, as shown \updates{in the Supplementary Note 3.}